Princess Cruises News Center

 Princess Cays in the Outer Bahamas Offers Ultimate Day of Fun in the Sun

-Located on the southern tip of the island of Eleuthera in the outer Bahamas, Princess Cays has offered a beachside hideaway to passengers since 1992.
+Located on the southern tip of the island of Eleuthera in the outer Bahamas, Princess Cays has offered a beachside hideaway to guests since 1992.
 The beach is situated on approximately 40 acres, including more than a mile and a half of pristine, white-sand shoreline and is a featured call on Princess’ Eastern and Western Caribbean itineraries.

 The carefully developed site includes a number of resort facilities surrounded by the natural beauty of indigenous landscaping.
 The island includes a pier for the ship’s tenders, picnic, barbeque and bar facilities, a lookout tower, shopping marketplace and a water sports kiosk.
 Beautiful white-sand beaches extend for miles in either direction from the center of the resort.